kevinolega/callcentertrainingtips/_posts/2019-10-08-joni-nillar.md

 We recently discovered that
 Joni Nillar, a recruiter from Sutherland Global Services Philippines, has been lifting articles from our website, [Call Center Training Tips](https://callcentertrainingtips.com).

+## Jann Paul Montecillo is also Joni Nillar:

+Update: 2020-05-31 We looked into the status of our complaint and could no longer find Joni Nillar's profile but after another minute of searching, we found a Jann Paul Montecillo.

+When we decided to message him, it turns out that it's the exact same profile.

+Jann Paul Montecillo is now recruiting for Sutherland Palayan.

 ## Joni Nillar was reported by our reader posting our lessons without any mention of who wrote the lessons.

 According to a report from one of our readers, [Joni Nillar](https://www.facebook.com/jnillar) has been posting our articles and lessons on his personal Facebook page and possibly other Facebook Call Center Groups that he has copy pasted from our page.